luigiberducci/learning_adaptive_safety/README.md

 ## Docker

-For better reproducibility, we will relese soon a Dockerfile to build a container with all the necessary dependencies. :construction_worker:
+For better reproducibility, we will release soon a Dockerfile to build a container with all the necessary dependencies. :construction_worker: